 Jayne: Well, and this round on the Practicum, it didn't help that peace.
 The school didn't let us in on time, and we started an hour late.
 So you can see on my Fitbit where my heart rate just shot up.
 We're like, “We don't need that today.
 We don't need this.”

 Lisa: Yeah, yeah, so I've heard so many stories over the years.
 And that's one of the things I also encourage people to share in the study groups, so they know, you know, these are things that can happen.
-You need to be prepared ahead of time, and then what you do, do afterwards.
-You know, when you have a situation like that and you start late, you know, you need to make sure that they make up that time.
-And, you know, if they don't or regardless, anyway, you know, NCIDQ needs to hear about that afterwards…
+You need to be prepared ahead of time, and then what you do, do afterward.
+You know, when you have a situation like that, and you start late, you know, you need to make sure that they make up that time.
+And, you know, if they don't or regardless, anyway, you know, NCIDQ needs to hear about that afterward…

 Lisa: …so everybody is getting that level playing field.
 Okay, all right.

 Lisa: Anything else about test day that you remember that was like something that you learned, that you took away and were able to apply to that?

 Jayne: I think, just making sure that you get there a little bit early, so you can kind of find a corner and calm yourself.
 Because when you get in there, there are so many people, and there's so much chatter, and they're all panicked.
 And if you can just get there and kind of get yourself in the space and get comfortable and just remind yourself of those last couple of things, “You know this, you've got this.”

 And then get yourself set up and just don't listen to anybody else.
 Just put your earplugs in and just get in the zone.
 And try not to be affected by anybody else in the room because you'll draw on their stress if you're an empathetic person.
 So just try to tune them all out.

 Lisa: Did you also feel that way about, taking the Multiple Choice in a room with other people at the computer, or was it different for you?